Satan's Slave (1976 film): Critical response

-Unsworth rates the soundtrack nine out of ten, describing Scott's score as "a stunning piece of work, melding some erratic styles perfectly and creating a genuine atmosphere of dread with each listen".
+Rating the soundtrack nine out of ten, Unsworth describes Scott's score as "a stunning piece of work, melding some erratic styles perfectly and creating a genuine atmosphere of dread with each listen".

 Home media

 Satan's Slave has been released on home video by Sovereign Marketing, Anchor Bay Entertainment and Scorpion Releasing.
 It is included on Anchor Bay's "Norman Warren Collection" DVD box set along with Prey, Terror and Inseminoid.
 A Blu-ray and DVD combination set was released by Vinegar Syndrome on 29 October 2019.